OctoMap/octomap/README.txt

  * octomap: a regular build environment, cmake

- * viewer: Boost smart_ptr, Qt4, libQGLViewer (included in "extern")
+ * viewer: Boost smart_ptr, Qt4, QGLViewer

    You can install all dependencies on Ubuntu / Debian by running: sudo apt-get install cmake libqt4-dev libqt4-opengl-dev libboost-dev

+   Since Ubuntu 9.10, there is also a Qt4-linked QGLViewer available which will be used instead of the version in "extern" whenever available.
+   To use it, install the Ubuntu package "libqglviewer-qt4-dev".

  * HTML documentation: doxygen